-5) Final Paper (35%)
+4) Final Paper (35%)

 Students are expected to submit a 15-20 page final paper at the end of their internship experience.
 The final paper should include a title, list of acknowledgments, and an abstract.
-The paper should also have an introduction which describes the work and history of the organization and incorporates several references, detailed description of the activities accomplished, and strong and innovative aspects of the organization.
-The final paper must include thoughtfully articulated analytical writing that addresses positionality and ethics and connects learning at the internship to the broader themes of the semester program and/or the investigation of one or more specific questions.
+The paper should also have an introduction which summarizes the work and history of the organization and incorporates a number of references, detailed description of the activities accomplished, and strong and innovative aspects of the organization.
+The final paper must include thoughtfully articulated analytical writing that connects learning at the internship to the broader themes of the semester program and/or the investigation of one or more specific questions.
 The paper should be well written, well organized, and aesthetically pleasing.
 A summary of the final paper assessment rubric will be shared with students in advance.
 (Example at the end of syllabus.)